knife-block/knife-block/README.md

 Having said all of that, it works for us!

+Copyright:
+- Brandon Burton, 2015
-Copyright: Green and Secure IT Limited 2012
+- Green and Secure IT Limited, 2012 - 2015

 License: Apache 2 (http://apache.org/licenses/LICENSE-2.0.html)